gaigenticai/escrowgrid/README.md

   your orchestration system (e.g. Kubernetes or ECS task/secret updates).
 - Prefer short-lived infrastructure credentials (e.g. IAM roles) for accessing Postgres instead of long-lived usernames/passwords when your environment supports it.
+- Treat the `docker-compose.yml` credentials as **development-only**; never reuse them in staging or production.
+Use unique, strong secrets per environment.
+- For local development you can copy `env.example` to `.env` and tweak values.
+For staging and production, inject equivalent variables via your secrets manager instead of `.env` files.